Sherborne Preparatory School: Present School

 The school is divided into three parts: Nursery, Pre-Prep and Prep.

 Nursery

-Taking children from the age of 2 to 4 years old, the Nursery facility is located within the grounds of Sherborne Prep with sessions starting at 8.15am and finishing at 3.45pm with an option to stay until 5pm in the Pre-Prep facility.
+Taking children from the age of 3 years old, the Nursery facility is located within the grounds of the school with sessions starting at 8.15am and finishing at 3.45pm with an option to stay until 5:00pm in the Pre-Prep facility.

 Pre-Prep

-From Reception to Year 2, children are taught a broad curriculum with languages, music, IT, sport and swimming taught by subject specialists.
-At Year 1 the children begin Inspire Maths, a Singapore approach to teaching Maths.
+From Reception to Year 2, children are taught a broad curriculum with languages, music, IT, sport, and swimming taught by subject specialists.
+In Year 1 the children begin Inspire Maths, a Singapore approach to teaching Maths.
 Languages are taught using the communicative approach.
 Reception children also have lessons in conversational Italian.
 All Pre-Prep children take part in some form of physical activity every day including aerobics, gymnastics, tennis, hockey, netball, rounders, football, tag rugby and athletics.

 Core values

 The school has six core values: kindness, perseverance, awareness, generosity, honesty, and independence.